elyukai/tsondb/CONTRIBUTING.md

 npm run watch # to watch changes to the project and type-check and build on every change
 ```

+## Web Client

+The client uses the `preact` library, because `react` itself would be quite a large library for such a small application.
+If you want to use more libraries, make sure they work with `preact` **without** the `preact/compat` layer.

 ## Formatting

 Always format your code using Prettier before requesting a merge.
 A `.prettierrc.yml` is contained in the repository, so everybody has the same settings.